Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Approximation of the point-to-point partition function

 This section's main result is given by the following Proposition which states that point-to-point partition functions can be locally uniformly approximated by the product of a point-to-plane and a plane-to-point partition function.
-Here, the plane-to-point partition function is defined as